 Vary the genre and type of book your kids are reading – or that you’re reading for lessons or read alouds.
 If your kids love fantasy books, that’s great, but make sure you provide other types of books like historical fiction or realistic fiction.
 You want to expose your kids to lots of different types of books, writing styles, authors, etc.

 Choose books that stand the test of time

 The best books are the ones that can be read over and over – no matter what generation reads them!
 Books from well-known authors or books that have won Newberry (or other) awards are also great places to start.
 This is also where living books come in – good quality books won’t stop being good quality 10-20 years after they’re published.
 Twaddle, like books based on movies, will be irrelevant in a few years.
 When it comes to non-fiction books, choose books that you know you’ll reach for time and time again when covering a topic.

-You can find some lists of books we like in my Amazon Storefront.
+You can find many lists of books we like in my Amazon Storefront.